Pupil Premium Statement

 - Provision of free transport home for pupils attending study support sessions after school;

-- Provision of essential learning resources packs (e.g. revision guides / course texts / exam revision kit);
+- Provision of essential learning resources packs (e.g. revision guides / course texts and study guides / exam revision kit);

 - Funding for pupils to participate in trips and residential learning opportunities where this forms part of their chosen courses to study.